syntheny/PhotoManager/PhotoCollect.md

         * Clean up interim states
         * But do not remove artifacts from testing that might help in diagnosing problems
+        ### Test Results
+        * Report approximate time to develop and test this stage
+        * Report any note-worthy results from succcessful testing
+        * Keep any test reports of intermittent failure (also report through Jira)
 ```

 ## Stage 1 -- Structure of PhotoCollector